Club America Logo

 Las Aguilas Logo 1994

 Designers added a bold frame around the balls (previously, it was thin) and made the colors darker.
-Therefore, warm spectrum yellow predominates in one version of the Club America logo and the other – deep sea blue.
+Therefore, warm-spectrum yellow predominates in one version of the Club América logo, while the other features deep-sea blue.
 The lettering’s outline became single but more pronounced.

 2017 – today